 The Buddy Bench

 If a child has no one to play with or would like someone to talk to they sit on the bench as an indicator to the other children that they need help.
 We teach children that it ok to ask for help, we all need help sometimes and in our workshop we celebrate children who act with kindness and compassion.
-We give all the children we meet the job of “looking up, looking around and looking out for each other”.
+We give all the children we meet the job of “It’s Cool 2B Kind”

 In the workshops the use of role play, puppets, story and song we teach the ABCs of Little Buddies: